~ Right Click Anywhere for Navigation Menu ~

 yonder place; and it shall remove; and nothing shall be impossible unto you."

-Intellectual knowledge and faith are vastly different, and with only three years allotted him for his ministry, Christ's potent message was one of faith and salvation.
+Intellectual knowledge and faith, although complimentary, are vastly different, and with only three years allotted him for his ministry, Christ's potent message was one of faith and salvation.

 "Angel of God, my guardian dear,